 Suspects Get Plea Deal in Home Invasion Killing of Pastor’s Pregnant Wife

-Prosecutors this week gave a plea deal to a second suspect in the home invasion killing of a pastor’s pregnant wife, according to media reports.
+Prosecutors gave a plea deal to a second suspect in the home invasion killing of a pastor’s pregnant wife, according to media reports.
 Amanda Blackburn, the 28-year-old wife of Indianapolis pastor Davey Blackburn, was shot in the head during a home invasion robbery.

 The home invasion killing occurred at about 8:30 a.m. on November 10, 2015.
-The three suspects entered the home in the early morning when they saw Blackburn leave to go to the gym.
+Three suspects entered the home in the early morning when they saw Blackburn leave to go to the gym.
 The suspects reportedly happened to be in the neighborhood committing additional burglaries.
 A neighbor reported hearing shots about a half hour after Blackburn left the home.